jbrgfx/elm-style-elements-experiments/README.md

 This experiment is a refactoring exercise of [style-elements](http://package.elm-lang.org/packages/mdgriffith/style-elements/4.2.1/Style) for Elm, v4.2.1 to the next version of the package.
 Matthew Griffith is actively working on the next version.
-The API may be found at [stylish-elephants](http://package.elm-lang.org/packages/mdgriffith/stylish-elephants/3.0.2).
+Version 3.0.2 of the experimental API, upon which this project depends, may be found at [stylish-elephants](http://package.elm-lang.org/packages/mdgriffith/stylish-elephants/3.0.2).

+The latest stylish-elephants may be (read at elm-package)[http://package.elm-lang.org/packages/mdgriffith/stylish-elephants/latest/].

 Based on questions by users on elm-slack and issues reported by users, I decided to abstract one of the tricks I have found useful in working with the new, unfinished package.